 The short answer is, it depends!
-Before we dive into this question, let's talk about some of the benefits of fermented foods.
+Before we dive into this question, let's talk about some of the health benefits of fermented foods.

 You might want to eat fermented foods just because they're yummy!
-But fermented foods also have many benefits.
+But fermented foods also have many health benefits.
 In fact, fermented foods have been used throughout history for a variety of reasons.
 Here are some of my favourites:

 - Fermenting can be used to preserve foods;

 - It can help break down hard to digest foods (like soybeans), so we can absorb their nutrients and experience improved digestion;